Using and configuring unattended-upgrades under Debian Bookworm - Part 2: Practise

 Also there is the neat line Writing dpkg log to /var/log/unattended-upgrades/unattended-upgrades-dpkg.log informing us of a logfile being written.
 How nice!

 The dpkg-commands are what normally happens in the background to install and configure the packages.
 In 99% of all cases this is irrelevant.
-Nevertheless they become invaluable when an updates goes sideways or dpkg/apt can't properly configure a package.
+Nevertheless they become invaluable when an update goes sideways or dpkg/apt can't properly configure a package.

-Where do find this information afterwards?
+Where do we find this information afterwards?

 Logfiles